lrusso/WebToApp/README.md

 ## OS X porting notes

-Every downloaded file is automatically written in the **Downloads** folder.
+Every downloaded Blob file is automatically written in the **Downloads** folder.

 ## OS X porting tutorial - How to get the .app file?